RichaldoElias/Annotations/DataEngineering.md

 > CAP Theorem - any Distributed system can only guarantee two out of three properties: ``Consistency - Every read reflects the latest write operation``, ``Availability - Every request will receive a response``, and ``Partition Tolerance - the system continues to function (even when the network experiences disruptions or failures that isolate some nodes from others.)``

+### Column vs Row-oriented Storage
+> ``Column-oriented`` storage is suitable for analytical workloads where you want to apply aggregating operations on columns.
+But it is not suitable for reading or writing/updating rows. ``Row-oriented storage`` is suitable for transactional workloads that require read and write to be performed with low latency.
+But it is not suitable for efficient analytical workloads.

+### Graph Databases

+>> Graph databases store data within a mathematical graph structure using nodes and edges.
+Nodes represent your data items, which are typically entities such as people, products, or locations, among other things, and edges represent the relationship or connection between these data items.